Bonez07/ADA/README.md

 And pasted in its corresponding variable in the code:
 <img width="919" alt="Screenshot 2025-04-09 at 10 47 24" src="https://github.com/user-attachments/assets/27a361a2-54ae-4f4d-b945-8031e18d102f" />

+The rosterFolderID variable refers to a google drive folder where ADA will create a copy of the roster.

 # Usage instructions
 Once all the set-up is finished and a template as well as all the sheets are linked to the code, running the code is relatively straightforward